Tellico Plains, Starr Mountain, Vonore, Reliance and Coker Creek

 In Tellico Plains, local restaurants serve everything from southern barbecue and deli sandwiches to wood fired pizza and traditional American cuisine but, it is the famed Tellico Grains Bakery, that you should put at the top of your ‘must experience’ list.

-A yoga studio, a 24/7 gym, The Charles Hall Museum, and a walking trail are among the amenities available within a comfortable distance from the historic town square.
+Windhorse Yoga studio, a 24/7 gym, The Charles Hall Museum, and a walking trail are among the amenities available within a comfortable distance from the historic town square.
+Recent additions to the town include Nice To Be Kneaded Massage , Tellico Outfitters.
 This open air space also serves as a backdrop for popular community events including an annual square dance, a Christmas candlelight walk, classic car shows, the Cherohala Challenge, the Annual Cherohala Festival, craft fairs, a wagon train parade, rodeos and performances by local musicians.

 On the outskirts of town, you will find a farmer’s market stocked with local produce and products from April through October and Philpott Farms offers farm to table beef. .